openai-php/client/README.md

 ]);
 ```

+## Services

-## Use with Azure
+### Azure

-To use the Azure OpenAI Service you have to build the client manually via the factory:
+In order to use the Azure OpenAI Service, it is necessary to construct the client manually using the factory.

 ```php
 $client = OpenAI::factory()